Beyond Tree Level with Solar Neutrinos: Towards Measuring the Flavor Composition and CP Violation

 In making Fig.~\ref{fig:sens}, we took $\delta_{\rm CP}$ as the only fitting parameter and we fixed all other oscillation parameters at their present best fit values \cite{Esteban:2020cvm}.
 The reduction of uncertainties on the mixing angles, especially $\theta_{23}$, is anticipated across relatively short time scales \cite{Song:2020nfh}.
 Currently, varying $\theta_{13}$, $\theta_{12}$, and $\theta_{23}$ within their $1\sigma$ ranges \cite{Esteban:2020cvm} would cause $P_{e\mu}$ to change by $0.2\%$, $2\%$, $4\%$, respectively.
 We leave a dedicated investigation on the correlation between the mixing angles and $\delta_{\rm CP}$ to future work.

 \textbf{Summary and Conclusions.} The survival probability of solar $\nu_e$ has been measured at a number of experiments in the $\sim 1$--$10$ MeV energy range.
 On the other hand, directly measuring solar $\nu_\mu$ and $\nu_\tau$ fluxes is much more challenging and has not been performed to date.
 In this work, we propose a viable method to measure the flavor composition of solar neutrinos by utilizing differences between $\nu_\mu$ and $\nu_\tau$ eES cross sections.
 While these cross sections are identical at tree level, radiative corrections involving $\mu$ and $\tau$ leptons in loop diagrams induce an $\mathcal{O}(1\%)$ difference.
 This allows one to probe the flavor composition of solar neutrinos through the observation of electron recoil spectrum.
 We have quantified such an effect by studying the potential of several forthcoming neutrino detectors including HK, DUNE and JUNO, together with the proposed THEIA experiment.
-We find that the $\mathcal{O}(1\%)$ difference in the cross sections allows the combination of these experiments to effectively resolve the full flavor composition, see Fig.~\ref{fig:flavor}.
+If THEIA and JUNO can realize 0.1 MeV detection threshold, then the ${\cal O}(1\%)$ difference in the cross sections would allow the combination of these experiments to effectively resolve the full flavor composition, see Fig.~\ref{fig:flavor}.